Democrats sue Trump for alleged voter intimidation in four states

 On Stop the Steal's website, Stone says Clinton's Democrats "intend to flood the polls with illegals.
 Liberal enclaves already let illegals vote in their local and state elections and now they want them to vote in the Presidential election."

-Stone said the 1,400 people across the United States who have volunteered for the project have been instructed to use neutral language and only approach people after they have voted.
+Stone said the 1,400 people across the United States who volunteered for the project had been instructed to use neutral language and only approach people after they had voted.

 "Since we are only talking to voters after they have voted, how can we be intimidating them?"
 Stone said.

-(Additional reporting by Roberta Rampton in Cleveland; Editing by Leslie Adler)
+Additional reporting by Roberta Rampton in Cleveland; Editing by Leslie Adler and Peter Cooney